schmidtseb/japanese-reader/arc42.md

 -   **TypeScript:** Used to add static typing, improving code quality, developer experience, and long-term maintainability.
 -   **Tailwind CSS:** A utility-first CSS framework used for rapid and consistent styling.
 The configuration uses CSS variables for easy theming (light/dark modes).
 -   **Vite:** A modern frontend build tool that provides a fast development experience and optimized production builds.
+-   **Vitest:** A modern unit testing framework chosen for its speed and seamless integration with Vite.
 -   **Google Gemini API (`@google/genai`):** The cornerstone of the application.
 Chosen for its advanced natural language understanding and its ability to return structured JSON, which is critical for parsing the analysis reliably.
 -   **IndexedDB:** Chosen as the primary persistence solution for its high storage capacity (much larger than `localStorage`), asynchronous API, and strong support for storing and querying structured data.
 This avoids the complexity and cost of a backend database, making the app easy to deploy as a static site.